flitbit/minioc/README.md

 #### behavior

+* `can` - _property_ - determines if the container can resolve an item with all dependencies.
 * `get` - _function_ - gets an item according to its registration.
 * `has` - _function_ - determines if an item has a registration.
 * `register` - _function_ - registers a named item and returns its `Registration`.
-* `when` - _function_ - registers a callback invoked when a named item becomes available.
+* `when` - _function_ - registers a callback invoked when an item can be resolved with all dependencies.

 ### `Registration`